Battle of Claremore Mound

 The Battle of Claremore Mound, also known as the Battle of the Strawberry Moon, or the Claremore Mound Massacre, was one of the chief battles of the war between the Osage and Cherokee Indians.
 It occurred in June 1817, when a band of Western Cherokee and their allies under Chief Spring Frog (Too-an-tuh) attacked Pasuga, an Osage village at the foot of Claremore Mound (in present-day Rogers County, Oklahoma).
 The village was nearly empty; only women, children, and the very sick and elderly remained there.
-Most of the village was currently away on a seasonal hunt that often lasted up to three or four months.
+Most of the village was then away on a seasonal hunt that often lasted three to four months.
 The Cherokee killed or captured every remaining member of Chief Clermont's band and destroyed everything they could not carry away.
 Historians consider it one of the bloodiest Native American massacres in modern history.

 Conflict between Osage and Cherokee

 On November 10, 1808, at Fort Osage, Missouri, the Osage Nation made a treaty with the United States, ceding all of its land east of a line that ran south from Fort Clark to the Arkansas River and all of its land west of the Missouri River.
 The land reserved to the Osage Nation was further reduced by treaties signed at St. Louis (June 2, 1825, Fort Gibson (January 11, 1839) and Canville, Kansas (September 29, 1865).

-According to Eaton, the Osage established two main villages about 1800, when they migrated to the area between the Verdigris and Grand rivers.
+According to Eaton, the Osage established two main villages about 1800, when they migrated to the area between the Verdigris and Grand Rivers.
 These were called Pasona (near present-day Claremore, Oklahoma) and Pasuga (at the foot of Claremore Mound).

 In the early 1800s, a portion of the Cherokee people, who had been living in the Southeastern United States, had begun moving to land historically claimed by other tribes west of the Mississippi River.
-These were those Cherokees referred to as the Old Settlers, or western Cherokee.
+These were those Cherokees referred to as the Old Settlers, or Western Cherokee.
 This produced a long period of conflict between the Cherokee migrants and the Osage.
-The Osage tribes had dominated the Central Plains area in today's Kansas, Missouri, Oklahoma, as well as Arkansas.
+The Osage tribes had dominated the Central Plains area in today's Kansas, Missouri, Oklahoma, and Arkansas.
 The Osage often took captives (mostly women and children), and killing others, trying to drive out the invaders.
 Cherokees retaliated in kind, but were ineffective at stopping the raids.
-By 1817, an estimated three thousand Western Cherokees had settled in the area known as Lovely's Purchase in the Arkansaw district of the Missouri Territory.
+By 1817, an estimated 3000 Western Cherokees had settled in the area known as Lovely's Purchase in the Arkansas district of the Missouri Territory.